xgironx/angular-superheroes/readme.md

 That's why you're going to build a Superhero Phone Book!

-Your app will display a list of superheroes and their phone numbers in the browser.The user should be able to search that list and color-code the list by the hero's comics affiliation (e.g., DC, Marvel).
+Your app will display a list of superheroes and their phone numbers in the browser.
+The user should be able to search that list and color-code the list by the hero's comics affiliation (e.g., DC, Marvel).
 You'll also want to add a button next to each superhero that, when clicked, causes the hero's image to be displayed on the page.

 ## Getting Started